Food For All Nonprofit, Organic, Community Permaculture Farm and Food Forest:

 Food For All will offer free organic produce and seeds to those most at a disadvantage and the same will be offered for sale to those with the means to pay for them who want to support the nonprofit and those it will support.
 The farm will also offer the free opportunity to learn more about sustainable permaculture.
 I want to initially build a series of very small dwellings on the land for under $1000 each using as much natural materials as possible like bamboo, so that those who need housing and are serious about the project will have a place to stay on the farm.
 Regardless of the size of the farm, sustainable growth, permanent ecosystem health, and thriving biodiversity that will meet the needs of others without compromising the needs of future or current generations would remain the primary goals.

 The farm will not use any gas-powered equipment, but instead use only solar panels for electric energy.
 Polyculture, partner planting, biological controls (like lady bugs), and naturally pest resistant plants will be used instead of monoculture and pesticides to form symbiotic relationships between plants.
 Fruit and nut trees will also be planted by the thousands.
-The farm will use no-till and low-till techniques (using hand tools and electric tillers) to decrease compaction of the soil while maintaining a healthy underground ecosystem.
+The farm and forest will use no-till and low-till techniques (using hand tools and electric tillers) to decrease compaction of the soil while maintaining a healthy underground ecosystem.
 All biodegradable waste produced on the farm will be composted though the emphasis will always be on producing as little waste as possible.
 Only natural predators like soldier bugs and natural pesticides like insecticidal soap will be used to control pests.
 The farm will generate zero pollution and, in fact, it will reduce pollution by sequestering carbon.

-The farm I am proposing could serve as a model that could branch out to multiple regions of the US and abroad to feed and employ those in need.
+The farm and forest I am proposing could serve as a model that could branch out to multiple regions of the US and abroad to feed and employ those in need.
 We will offer free lessons at the farm, which will be open to anyone interested in learning about how we can sustain ourselves.
 Eventually, the priorities of the farm will become broader.
 I want to strengthen connections between individuals within the community committed to human and ecological wellbeing.
 Some have contacted me about this already and shown interest but since this is still in the planning stage at the moment, nothing about the location is certain.
 Ultimately, the location will be determined by where there is most support and need for this project.
 After a few years of establishment and building, hopefully the resources will exist to create new locations around the world.

-This farm will not just support those who need help, but those who do and are willing and eager to help themselves and their community.
+This farm and forest will not just support those who need help, but those who do and are willing and eager to help themselves and their community.
 The farm will be very much based on the principles of experiential education, ecological stewardship, mutual respect, collaboration, nonviolence, and humanism.
 There will be no formal leaders or teachers.
 But the owners of the land will reserve the right to terminate anyone’s position at any time should the land or people be disrespected.
 (Of course, arguments will occur inevitably, which won’t be grounds for termination necessarily but the group should be extremely cohesive and supportive.)
 This opportunity will require no formal qualifications, only a very open mind and a willingness to help, teach, and learn.
 We will all be students and teachers.
 We will all play different but important roles.

-Eventually, I hope that the farm will have the resources to open a farm-to-table restaurant on the land as well.
+Eventually, I hope that the farm and forest will have the resources to open a farm-to-table restaurant on the land as well.
 On the farm, only organic produce and trees will be grown.
-The farm will compost any GMO weeds or “volunteers” on the land spread from GMO pollen, so that every lifeform on the farm should be organic.
+The farm will burn any GMO weeds or “volunteers” on the land spread from GMO pollen, so that every lifeform on the farm should be organic.
 Aside from organic fruit and nut trees, (including Moringa oleifera or drumstick tree, which can be used to purify water via its seed cakes) the farm will grow some timber and hemp if legal (for construction, rope, and paper), bamboo (for construction), peanuts, rice, grapes, blueberries, blackberries, logan berries, hardy kiwi, service berries, hops, herbs for tea, cocoa, saint john’s wort, medicinal herbs, other staples, edible mushrooms, and perhaps even tropical plants and trees should the climate be able to support them.
 I may also have a small book press there that uses paper made on the farm to distribute open-source, free textbooks to those in need.
 This would be a joint effort with the Foundation for a Free Education.

-The farm should attract a variety of wildlife that will not be hunted, so it will work to conserve life and not just extract.
+The farm and forest should attract a variety of wildlife that will not be hunted, so it will work to conserve life and not just extract.
 (Any timber cut down will be replanted so that the farm is constantly sequestering carbon.)
-The farm will be very vegan and vegetarian friendly, but we will humanely raise some chickens, turkeys, boars, lamb, and perhaps a few buffalo that will be fed mostly a diet of organic produce grown on the farm.
+The farm will be very vegan and vegetarian friendly, but we will humanely raise some chickens, turkeys, boars, lamb, and perhaps a few buffalo that will be fed a diet of organic produce and grass grown on the farm.
 All animals will be allowed to roam in as large a pasture as the land can provide and they will be moved to regenerate the soil and to give the animals freedom of movement.
 Peanuts will be grown because they are high in protein and essential fatty acids, and peanut paste will be made to offer direct emergency food relief for those in need.

 I would like to grow coconuts and other tropical trees like bananas because they are high in electrolytes, which are essential for brain function.
 Coconut water rehydrates the body and it also replenishes some of the body’s electrolyte supply.
 This is why I think coconuts and peanuts are essential foods to grow to reach the farm’s goal of saving lives.
 Organic produce from Food for All will be offered to the most reputable local food banks and shelters, working to provide emergency food relief.
 (Some produce will also go to public schools that need food aid.)
 I hope an NGO will eventually form out of Food For All that can provide these essential foods to the most food and water insecure regions on Earth.
-However, nothing from the farm (except seeds) will be shipped overseas because this is an unsustainable way to provide relief.
+However, nothing from the farm and forest (except seeds) will be shipped overseas because this is an unsustainable way to provide relief.
 (Shipping peanut paste and electrolyte water is more resource intensive than creating these products right where they are needed.)

 Food for All, a collaborative, organic, permaculture community farm will intend to feed all in need in the community and eventually provide food and water aid to other regions.
 It will focus heavily on efficiency, biodiversity, sustainable growth, and human and ecological wellbeing.